 Ideas are not found by accident

-To find new ideas you are normally advised to do some creativity techniques like Brainstorming or you are told to build a product for yourself.
-Ironically there is many advice to test you idea or business model – finding the idea in the first place is something accidental.
+To find new ideas, you are normally advised to do some creativity techniques like brainstorming or you are told to build a product for yourself.
+Ironically there is much advice to test your idea or business model – finding the idea in the first place is something accidental.

 This approach is not systematic.
-It is not useful to find promising ideas for startups, open source or social projects.
-It is just based on the principle: Try to generate as much ideas as you can, maybe someday there will be a useful one.
+It is not useful to find promising ideas for startups, open-source or social projects.
+It is just based on the principle: Try to generate as many ideas as you can, maybe someday there will be a useful one.

 The result: There are lots people out there, that say: Ideas are worthless!
 The only thing that counts is execution.